Tactycl/roblox_signal_class/README.md

   Fires all connected listeners, passing any arguments provided.
   - Listeners connected with `:Once` are automatically removed after firing.
   - Listeners are invoked in **priority order** if specified.

-- **`:Invoke(...: any)`**
-  Fires the set callback, passing any arguments provided, also returns the values returned by the callback function.

 - **`:Wait(): (...: any)`**
   Yields until the signal is fired and **returns the arguments** passed to `:Fire`.